Have some unhealthy female friendships in your life? You’re not the only one.

 However, if you find that you have been spending a lot of time around people who are not the kind of influences you want in your life, here are your options:

-3) Stay knowing that your life will never be as bright as it could be.
+- Stay with them, knowing that your life will never be as bright as it could be.
 (Don’t pick this one)

 By making solid choices, you then allow yourself more room to grow.